ansyblenetwork/arrpiano/_posts/2021-05-21-twelve-notes.md

 title: "The twelve notes of music"
 ---

-Today's quote of the day comes from Richard Feynman:
+Today's quote comes from Richard Feynman:

 >All the kids were playing in the field and one kid said to me, “See that bird, what kind of a bird is that?”
 And I said, “I haven’t the slightest idea what kind of a bird it is.”
 He says, “It’s a brown-throated thrush,” or something, “Your father doesn’t tell you anything.”
 >